michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README.md

     root_folder = "../raw_simulation_results/D2RL/" # Please change it to the position where you stored the newly generated raw experiment data path_list = ["Experiment-2lane_400m_IDM_NADE_2022-09-01"] # Please change it as the name of the folder generated in your new experiments
     ```
-  * After the modification, users can follow the data processing for Mode 2.
+  * After the modification, users can follow the data processing section for Mode 2.